China, 2014–2015: Economic Problems Affect Demand

-But in 2015, two things happened to change this longstanding trend: the Chinese realized they had overstocked on milk, and demand plummeted.
+But in 2015, two things happened to change this trend: The Chinese realized they had overstocked on milk and demand plummeted.
 Simultaneously, China endured an economic downturn.
 As a result, French dairy exports to China fell by over 13 percent.

-Because the markets in Russia and China had contracted, French dairy farmers found themselves swimming in milk.
-They could not sell their excess supply domestically, as rates of milk consumption had dropped in France.
-Exacerbating the problem was a new European Union policy that allowed member countries to increase their milk production, a move that added to the growing supply and further drove down milk prices.
+In addition to the markets in Russia and China contracting, French dairy farmers found they could not even sell their excess supply domestically, as rates of milk consumption had dropped in France.

 By the beginning of 2016, milk prices in France had plummeted nearly 20 percent, meaning French farmers were taking home significantly less income from the milk their cows produced.

-The EU eventually stepped in with aid packages, offering 500 million euros, or about $585 million, in aid to dairy farmers.
-But the new quotas on milk production stayed in place.
-That meant European producers could make as much milk as they wanted.
+The EU eventually stepped in with aid packages, offering 500 million euros, or about $585 million, in aid to its dairy farmers.
+But no quota on milk production was reintroduced, which meant that European producers could continue to produce as much milk as they wanted.
 They just needed to find a place that would buy their milk—and, with the European market saturated, they turned their attention to Africa.